 Air Crash Investigation: In the episode "Deadly Crossroads," which documented the mid-air collision between a Bashkirian Airlines Tupolev Tu-254 and a DHL Boeing 757 over Uberlingen, Gemany in 2002, the Bashkirian pilots are shown looking toward their right side for the DHL, which is actually approaching from the left.
 In the uncensored version (you can see it in the censored version too, it's just less clear), it is clearly seen that all the heads in the cockpit turn when a flight crew member yells "There on the left!"
 The reason for this (which wasn't said in the episode) was that controller Peter Nielsen had actually reported the position of the DHL mistakenly at the Bashkirian's 2 o'clock position when in reality it was at their 10 o'clock.
 It was probably omitted to keep the sympathy level for Nielsen higher among the viewers ,as if him getting murdered by Vitaly Kaloyev, who was hailed as a hero in his hometown, wasn't enough.

-The Big Bang Theory: Being a show about three extremely nerdy scientists (and an engineer), pays unusual amounts of attention to getting scientific jargon and such correct.
-All of the equations seen in the background are accurate and scientifically provable and written up by a professor of physics and astronomy who makes sure everything's scientifically accutate.
+The Big Bang Theory, being a show about three extremely nerdy scientists (and an engineer), pays unusual amounts of attention to getting scientific jargon and such correct.
+All of the equations seen in the background are accurate and scientifically provable and written up by a professor of physics and astronomy who makes sure everything's scientifically accurate.

-The Bill: Early episodes were extremely accurate in their depiction of the various aspects of police work.
+The Bill was extremely accurate in its early episodes' depiction of the various aspects of police work.
 One in particular, featuring by-the-book DS Alistair Greig questioning a local hard case with a reputation for being uncrackable and getting him to crack without a threat or a harsh word spoken, was so accurate with regard to suspect questioning techniques that for many years it was used to teach them.

-Breaking Bad: Pays careful attention to the authenticity of its Albuquerque setting, often to the level only a resident would notice.
-The geography is accurate, and the stores mentioned (save the fictional Los Pollos Hermanos) all exist in Albuquerque.
+Breaking Bad, and its spinoff Better Call Saul, pays careful attention to the authenticity of its Albuquerque setting, often to the level only a resident would notice.
+The geography is accurate, and the stores mentioned or shown (save for the fictional Los Pollos Hermanos, which itself is represented by a Twisters restaurant) all exist in Albuquerque.
 In one good example, the 5th season opens inside a Denny's, then cuts to the exterior.
 Although the exterior shot never actually shows the Denny's, viewers familiar with the University area will recognize that it truly is in front of a Denny's.

 You can tell the writers do tons of research on other things as well, for example the they got the differences between the zombies in Nazi zombies, Resident Evil and Left 4 Dead.
 The gun laws of New Mexico were shown accurately.
 Also, the "crawling along the ground in Mexico" was based on local folklore.

-Call the Midwife: Has drawn critical praise for its attention to detail in building the world of the 1950s' East End, and for their accuracy during birthing scenes.
+Call the Midwife drew critical praise for its attention to detail in building the world of the 1950s' East End, and for their accuracy during birthing scenes.
 The latter in particular are closely supervised by a trained midwife who actually worked with Jennifer Worth, the author of the memoirs the programme was based on.